An intrinsic desire to play and improve

 This may seem odd but Basics has over the years helped players LEAVE the sport.
 Many of these kids play because they are either told to play or its a box that needs to be checked.
 PARENTS- if your kids want to compete and it’s in “their belly”, they must have intrinsic motivation.

 - Beginning players-does the kid want to play, is it fun, do they smile, talk about the game?
+Do they look to play OUTSIDE whenever they can?

 - Advanced players– practices constantly, never bored with the work, seeks competition, relentless work ethic, handles poor play/practices/games and maintains a positive attitude, helps keep other players motivated!